mdn/translated-content-de/files/de/web/html/element/input/month/index.md

   console.log(e.description);
 }

-// Wenn ja, führen Sie den Codeblock innerhalb des if () {} aus if (test.type === "text") {
+// If it does, run the code inside the if () {} block if (test.type === "text") {
-  // Den nativen Picker ausblenden und den Fallback anzeigen nativePicker.style.display = "none";
+  // Hide the native picker and show the fallback nativePicker.style.display = "none";
   fallbackPicker.style.display = "block";
   fallbackLabel.style.display = "block";

-  // Die Jahre dynamisch befüllen
-  // (die Monate sind immer gleich, daher fest kodiert) populateYears();
+  // Populate the years dynamically
+  // (the months are always the same, therefore hardcoded) populateYears();
 }

 function populateYears() {
-  // Das aktuelle Jahr als Zahl abrufen const date = new Date();
+  // Get the current year as a number const date = new Date();
   const year = date.getFullYear();

+  // Make this year, and the 100 years before it available in the year <select>
-  // Dieses Jahr und die 100 Jahre davor im Jahr-<select> verfügbar machen for (let i = 0; i <= 100; i++) {
+  for (let i = 0; i <= 100; i++) {
     const option = document.createElement("option");
     option.textContent = year - i;